DHTMLX/gantt-docs/data/desktop/task_properties.md

 Required properties
 -------------------

 These properties will always be defined on the client.
-Gantt expects these properties to be specified in the task object on data loading but if they are not specified, Gantt will add them by itself.
+Gantt expects the properties to be specified in the task object on data loading but if they are not specified, Gantt will add them by itself.
-If you remove one of these properties, Gantt will start throwing errors.
+If you remove one of these properties for the loaded tasks, Gantt will start throwing errors.

 <table>
 	<tbody>